dustinpfister/blog_posts/_posts/canvas-example-particles-search-destroy-and-spawn.md

 I then have a particles module that will be used to create a simple state object that contains a pool of particle objects.
 Each particle object in the state objects particle pool is an instance of the Particle class that I have contained in the module.
 So there is a Particle Class, helper methods for creating and updating a collection of Particle class instances, and a few public methods that are used outside of the module.

+### 2.1 - The start of the particles module, and the Particle Class

+The module follows the IIFE module pattern and returns a public API to a global called particles.
+At the top of the module I have one variable that is used as a way to hard code a set count of particles for the pool of particles.
+After that I have the Particle constructor followed by a few prototype methods.

+With many of these canvas examples I might choose to take a more functional approach to the creation of these kinds of objects.
+However for this example I just wanted to move forward quickly and get this done in about an hour or so.
+With that said I just went with a constructor and moved on, it is not like it would be that hard to change things over to a more functional form anyway.

+The prototype methods are used to move a given Particle Object, and attack another Particle Object if it is of the hunter type.

 ```js
 var paricles = (function () {